It’s equally as important to ensure your organization stays afloat.

 People love buying gifts during the holidays.
 Give them an opportunity to buy meaningful gifts by turning your services into a gift catalog.
 Create somewhat of an online flyer, so your audience can “shop” and make donations.
 Promote the catalog via email and social media.
 This is a simple, yet effective Thanksgiving fundraising idea, but you can also use it during other holidays (especially Christmas).

-American Red Cross created an online catalog to showcase their services.
+American Red Cross created an online catalog to showcase its services.
 Everything from hot meals to hospital kits and vaccinations is available to purchase.

 Make your donation page: